 The bottom indicator in Figure 2 is the MACD indicator.
 The MACD histogram line (shown in black) crossing downwards through the signal line (orange) indicates a sell signal.
 An upward crossing through the signal line indicates a buy.
 The height of the MACD line indicates the level to which the price is overbought or oversold.

 Indicators like MACD are useful if you are using automation.
 The ATR (average true range), RSI and standard moving averages are also helpful.
 There are also some specialized tools available for automated trading.
-However, when range trading don’t over rely on indicators.
-A visual inspection of the chart is often as reliable if not more so.
-Line drawing tools found in most charting packages are also useful.

 Some traders prefer to trade these kinds of ranges towards the central pivot axis rather than at the extremes.
 In this way, they aim to trade out extremes of price on the assumption that it will revert to a mean (the central pivot axis).
 For more on this technique see this article on pivot trading.